jabowery/delegate/README.md

 ## Installation

-(These installation instructions are for a version that does not support SHAKEN/STIR due to the failure of Telnyx to provide FCC-mandated attestation in their API.
-The highest current coding priority is hardening the system against attacked by denial of service calls.)
+(These installation instructions are for a version that does not support SHAKEN/STIR.
+Telnyx now supports SHAKEN/STIR attesation on incoming voice calls (but not text messages).
+Therefore the highest current coding priority is accepting only calls with SHAKEN/STIR attestation so as to harden the system against by denial of service attack calls.)

 1. Obtain a [Telnyx phone number](https://portal.telnyx.com/#/app/numbers/my-numbers) with a [call control app id](https://portal.telnyx.com/#/app/call-control/applications).
 2. In this directory create a file named .env for environment variables, with a development environment exemplified in README.resources/home/delegate/.env